pauldin91/aggregation.backend/README.md

 # Aggregation Backend

-A simple backend project structured with Domain-Driven Design (DDD) architecture that demonstrates combining data from **three different external sources**.
+A simple backend project structured with Domain-Driven Design (DDD) architecture that demonstrates combining data from 3 external apis.

 ---